vassilych/cscs-repl/README.md

 * If you have a question about how to accomplish something with the extension or come across a problem with the extension, please [ask me](http://www.ilanguage.ch/p/contact.html)

+* Here is the REPL with an iOS device.
+You can see that you can add and remove widgets on the fly.

 ![General Features](https://raw.githubusercontent.com/vassilych/cscs-repl/master/images/repl_ios_cscs.gif)

+* Here is the REPL with a normal CSCS script.

 ![General Features](https://raw.githubusercontent.com/vassilych/cscs-repl/master/images/repl_cscs.gif)